We’re pleased to announce a somewhat ridiculous number of improvements to Brandpa today. Let’s break it down:

-Our aim is to be the best marketplace for brandable domains.
+Our aim is to be the best website for brandable domains.
 Up until now, we’ve strived to do this by manually curating every name, to keep the quality high.

 However we’ve come to realise that this isn’t in the interests of either our buyers (who want more selection, so long as they have quality) or our sellers (who want to list far more quickly than we can manually appraise).
 What we needed is a better process to deliver both.

-We are very much aware of how some other marketplaces have filled themselves with huge numbers of questionable domains, and as they do so the sellers find lower and lower sell-through-rates for their individual domains.
+We are very much aware of how some other websites that sell domain names have filled themselves with huge numbers of questionable domains, and as they do so the sellers find lower and lower sell-through-rates for their individual domains.